Writing and musical reflections in progress.

 astrological symbolism within the cycle of the seasons (Macrocosmic Heavens); and mapping

-multiple layers of understanding onto our body (Microcosmic Earth); through performance and
+multiple layers of understanding onto our body (Microcosmic Earth); through visceral

-Some thoughts at the end of the full series:
+Some informal thoughts at the end of the full series:

 One thing I would like people to take away from this study is that the storytelling device that you use matters.
 Because of all the unconscious implications.
-You build a house on poor foundations, it will affect the entire structure - and it will fall - no matter what techniques you use after.
+You build a house on poor foundations, it will affect the entire structure - and it will fall - no matter what techniques and fixes you try to use afterwards.
 We need to stop telling stories about the gods/goddesses/deities/godexs/spirits from a position of fear, or from a sterilised all is love and light place that leaves no space for hardship or difficulty, that is just not reality for everyone.
 We need to embrace our fears and our flaws and transmute them.
-Have empathy for all living things.
-Look after our planet and each other.
+Having faith, having hope, in patience and with love and understanding as a goal. (cheesy but these are tough times and gentle words are golden).
+Having empathy for all living things.
+Looking after our planet and each other.
 Unify and liberate as opposed to divide and conquer.
-That's where the stories for life live.
-Well, for me.”
+That's where the stories for life live, at least for me.”

 [ 19 / 02 / 2019 ]